20: Granting licences and issuing certification

 A Schedule of Conditions usually accompanies the Licence to Manufacture.
 Some of these conditions are common across licences, but some may be specific to a particular licence.

-- You must display a copy of the Licence to Manufacture and the Schedule of Conditions where the general public can view them [Regulation 20(a)].
+A copy of the Licence to Manufacture and the Schedule of Conditions must be displayed where the general public can view them [Regulation 20(a)].

-- We must publish (as soon as practicable) the decision to grant a licence [section 38(4), Therapeutic Goods Act 1989].
-We also publish a list of licensed Australian manufacturers.
+We must publish (as soon as practicable) the decision to grant a licence [section 38(4), Therapeutic Goods Act 1989].
+We also publish a list of licensed Australian manufacturers on the TGA website.

 A licence commences on the day specified in the licence and remains in force until revoked or suspended.